donovanmosley/rollerskate-hub/README.md

 ## Special requirements for running the rollerskate-hub code include:

+* Installing npm
-* Installing the following dependencies: express, jsonfile, ejs, body-parser
+* Installing dependencies: express, jsonfile, ejs, body-parser
-* Running this app on http://localhost:3000/
+* Running the app on port 3000 - http://localhost:3000/

 From the repository page on GitHub, click the **Clone** or download green button, and in the **“Clone with HTTPs”** section, copy the URL for the *rollerskate-hub* repository.
 Next, on your local machine, open your bash shell and change the current working directory to the location where you would like to clone the repository.
 Once you have navigated to the directory where you would like to put the repository, use: git clone https://github.com/donovanmosley/rollerskate-hub